 I’m not even joking when I say that this post has been in the works for almost 3 years.
 Even the photos I shot for this post years ago were when I had mega long hair!
 When I initially started writing this post years ago I wasn’t really sure why my hair was falling out.
 All I knew is that my hair was falling out at a rapid rate.
 My goal for this post about the best products for hair growth was to be a resource for others who are experiencing hair loss just like I was.
 Which meant I really needed to do my research, have tests done, and figure out exactly why I was experiencing such dramatic hair loss in my early 3os.

-Sadly, I do not have before and after photos.
+Sadly, I do not have before and after photos but you can see the new growth in these photos; especially the opening photo!
 I honestly didn’t even realize the extent of the hair loss because I had hair extensions for years and it really masked the extent of the hair loss.
 But don’t let that deter you from trusting what I am saying on what steps I took that dramatically helped me get my hair to grow back healthier and thicker than ever.
 You can actually somewhat see some of the new growth in these photos around my scalp.

 I also wasn’t one of those people complaining about my hair loss on Instagram or social media.
 This was something that was so personal to me that I didn’t feel like it was appropriate until I knew the facts.
 About a year after I started this post I got turned off from even posting my story because a handful of bloggers came out of the woodwork talking about their hair loss in the most unbelievable and overdramatic way.
 It was almost hard to even believe what they were saying even worked for them because they didn’t give it a sufficient amount of time and their suggestions were almost comical.
 To each their own, though.